MarcinZiabek/VoiceClassifier/README.md

 # VoiceClassifier

-This project was created to explore the basics aspects of the speacher recognition techniques.
-In the following chapters most of the gained knowledge will be discussed.
+This project was created to explore the basic aspects of the speaker recognition techniques: decomposition and classification algorithms and methods of analysis as well.
+In the following chapters, most of the gained knowledge will be discussed.

 ## Database